-Ximena Herrera-Bernal is counsel in the International Arbitration and Public International Law practices.
+Ximena Herrera-Bernal is a partner in the International Arbitration and Public International Law practices.

-- A leading European energy group in an UNCITRAL arbitration against the Kingdom of Spain under the Energy Charter Treaty.
-The dispute relates to measures taken by Spain in the renewable energy sector
+- A leading European energy group in a UNCITRAL arbitration against the Kingdom of Spain under the Energy Charter Treaty.
+The dispute relates to measures taken by Spain in the renewable energy sector.

-- The Republic of Panama as Respondent in an ICSID arbitration brought by Omega Engineering LLC and Mr. Oscar Rivera (ICSID Case No. ARB/16/42).
+- The Republic of Panama, Respondent in an ICSID arbitration brought by Omega Engineering LLC and Mr. Oscar Rivera (ICSID Case No. ARB/16/42).
 The dispute relates to infrastructure construction projects.
-The claims are brought under both the US-Panama bilateral investment treaty and trade promotion agreement
+The claims are brought under both the U.S.-Panama bilateral investment treaty and trade promotion agreement.

-- The majority shareholders in the former Yukos Oil Company as Claimants in a series of three arbitrations against the Russian Federation in relation to the expropriation of their investment in the company.
-The claims were brought under the Energy Charter Treaty, a multilateral treaty governing trade and investment in the energy sector.
-The arbitrations were conducted in accordance with the UNCITRAL Arbitration Rules and were administered by the Permanent Court of Arbitration (PCA) in The Hague.
-In an Interim Award, the Arbitral Tribunal decided that it had jurisdiction over the dispute and that the claims were admissible.
-In a Final Award, the Arbitral Tribunal ordered the Russian Federation to pay over $50 billion in damages to our clients, which makes this the largest arbitral award ever rendered by an arbitral tribunal.
-The Tribunal also ordered the Respondent to reimburse to our clients 75% of the legal fees they had incurred in these proceedings, as well as 100% of the arbitration costs
+- The majority shareholders in the former Yukos Oil Company, Claimants in a series of three UNCITRAL arbitrations in The Hague against the Russian Federation in relation to the expropriation of their investment in the company.
+The claims were brought under the Energy Charter Treaty.
+The Tribunal ordered the Russian Federation to pay over $50 billion in damages to our clients, the largest award ever rendered by an arbitral tribunal.
+The Tribunal also ordered the Respondent to reimburse to our clients 75% of the legal fees they had incurred in these proceedings, as well as 100% of the arbitration costs.

 University of Oxford

 Academic Visitor, Public International Law and Law of the Sea